Great to have you with us on yet another excursion into broadcast excellence.

 Since that night, Ronald Reagan has come and gone, and now we have another John Wayne in the White House, another rancher who doesn't ranch, a cowboy who doesn't ride.

-No matter, George Bush shed his family's eastern ways just as surely as Wayne did his prosaic Iowa upbringing as Marion Morrison, son of Clyde the pharmacist.
+No matter, George Bush shed his family's Eastern ways just as surely as Wayne did his prosaic Iowa upbringing as Marion Morrison, son of Clyde the pharmacist.

-You can I thought he was from Illinois.
+I thought he was from Illinois.

-I thought John Wayne was from Illinois.
+I thought John Wayne's from Illinois.

-Marion Morrison Well, you can scan the length and the breadth of the Democratic Party, and you won't find any breadth.
+Marion Morrison, well, you can scan the length and the breadth of the Democratic Party, and you won't find any breadth.

 And you won't find any John Wayne figure either.